unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/04_api-definition.md

 In the API ecosystem, there are several formats that allow you to describe an API.

-The RAML and Swagger formats are most likely to be used for getting the definition of an API.
+The RAML and Swagger formats are more likely to be used to get the definition of an API.

 With APISpark you can export your web API (or your [Descriptor](technical-resources/apispark/guide/document/overview "Descriptor") or [Connector](technical-resources/apispark/guide/manage/connectors "Connector") cells) to those *standard* API definition languages.

 # Export to a standard API definition language

-To access to the export section, open the API's **Overview** and click on **General information** from the left panel.
+Open your API's **Overview** page and click **General information** button from the left panel.

 ![General information](images/general-information.jpg "General information")